jlaire/dlx-cpp/README.md

 TODO
 ====

-  - example/dlx: Option to print `result.nodes_at_depth`.
-  - example/dlx: Option to estimate the search tree with Monte Carlo.
+  - AlgorithmDLX: Option to estimate the search tree with Monte Carlo.
   - Other examples: Option to dump the generated LinkedMatrix into a file for analysis.
 A hacky solution would be an environment variable that enables this within LinkedMatrix itself.